Social media is constantly evolving.

 Nobody can afford to ignore social media anymore.
 It’s become a regular part of our everyday lives.

-Ten years ago, small business owners may have thought it was unnecessary to build a presence on social media, but now they are all realizing how important it is for staying competitive.
+In the past, small business owners may have thought it was unnecessary to build a presence on social media, but now they are all realizing how important it is for staying competitive.

 In fact, 52% of small business owners post to social media on a daily basis.